Neurorehabilitation Psychology Department

 Services and treatments offered:

-Psychodiagnostic Testing- psychological evaluations help to assess mood, personality, and psychological factors that can impact a person’s functioning.
-These evaluations can assist with determining most appropiate treatments or interventions, diagnostic clarification, and provide recommendations for treatments and strategies used for coping with emotional and physical difficulties.
+- Psychodiagnostic Testing- psychological evaluations help to assess mood, personality, and psychological factors that can impact a person’s functioning.
+These evaluations can assist with determining most appropriate treatments or interventions, diagnostic clarification, and provide recommendations for treatments and strategies used for coping with emotional and physical difficulties.